-Usually the Family Court considers custody and visitation as part of a divorce or parentage case.
-In these cases, custody is called Parental Rights and Responsibilities and visitation is called Parent-Child Contact.
-See our page on Child Custody and Visitation for more information about parental rights and responsibilities in divorce and parentage cases.
+Usually the court considers custody and visitation as part of a divorce or parentage case.
+In these cases, custody is called “parental rights and responsibilities” and visitation is called “parent-child contact.”
+See our page on Child Custody and Visitation for more information.

-You must ask the court in writing for visitation rights and send a copy of your request to the parents.
+You must ask the court in writing for visitation rights.
+Send a copy of your request to each parent.
 A lawyer can help you do this.